Profits From Book Sales are Donated to Charity

-Adverbially Challenged Volume 1 - Cover by David Fielden
+Adverbially Challenged Volume 2 - cover artwork by David Fielden

-You can purchase Kindle eBook copies of the anthology on Amazon here:
+Buy Kindle eBook copies of the book here:

-The book is available on all of Amazon's country specific websites.
-To find it, either search for the book by name or search for the Amazon Standard Identification Number (ASIN):
+The book can be found on all of Amazon's websites.
+You can find it by searching for the book by name or searching for the Amazon Standard Identification Number (ASIN):

-You don't have to own a Kindle to read this version of the anthology.
-You can download a free Kindle app for most device types from Amazon.
+You don't have to own a Kindle to read a Kindle-eBook version of the anthology.
+You can download a free Kindle app that works on most devices from Amazon's website.

 The ISBNs of the book are: